Skip to Content

 21. Park Hop

-With Disneyland and Disney California Adventure so close together, you can really jump around from one corner to another without wasting much time.
+With Disneyland Park and Disney California Adventure so close together, you can really jump around from one corner to another without wasting much time.
 It’s a great way to experience both parks in one day!

-Check out my Disneyland Park Hopper Tips.
+If this sounds like something you want to do, make sure to purchase a Park Hopper ticket and check out my Disneyland Park Hopper Tips.
 You can also read about the difference in Disneyland tickets here.

 Sleeping Beauty Castle at Disneyland.